piplongrun/muvio.bundle/README.md

 How do I install MUVIO?
 -----------------------
+You can install MUVIO:

+ - From within the Unsupported App Store, or:
-See the support article "[How do I manually install a channel?](https://support.plex.tv/hc/en-us/articles/201187656-How-do-I-manually-install-a-channel-)" over at the Plex support website.
+ - Manually: See the support article "[How do I manually install a channel?](https://support.plex.tv/hc/en-us/articles/201187656-How-do-I-manually-install-a-channel-)" over at the Plex support website.

+Don't forget to activate the agent in Settings > Server > Agents after installing.

 Where do I download MUVIO?
 --------------------------
-You can download the latest copy of the agent from Github: [releases](https://github.com/piplongrun/muvio.bundle/releases)
+If you want to install the agent manually or if you are interested in the source code, you can download the latest copy of the agent from Github: [releases](https://github.com/piplongrun/muvio.bundle/releases)

 Where do I report issues?
 -------------------------